clearleft/clearfractal/README.md

     gulp watch

-## Syncing with Clearleft.compact
+## Syncing with Clearleft.com

 When you've made changes to components that you want to be reflected on clearleft.com, you'll need to make changes in both repos:

 In this repo, update the `package.json` file to increment the version number.
+Push the update.
+Then go to <https://github.com/clearleft/clearfractal/releases/new> and create a new release with the same version number.

 In the clearleft.com repo, update the corresponding line in `dependencies` in the `package.json` file there.
 Then when you run `elf devbox:build` on the clearleft.com repo, it will pull in the correct versions of the components.